Dragons' Den contender: how managers can achieve effective communication

 It’s probably not too much of a surprise that when the Harvard Business Review published surveys focusing on development, this shared that 44% of managers believe giving development feedback is stressful and difficult.

 The thing with feedback is that everyone needs to start normalising it more.
-Positive feedback helps us pave the way for those more difficult conversations and constructive feedback.
+Positive feedback helps us pave the way for those more challenging feedback sessions.

 As a great manager and a great leader, don’t just jump in and deliver feedback when you need to get someone back on track – it’s also about how we share different types of feedback.
 By showing vulnerability and transparency as a leader, you can build a foundation and respect, which can help you to deliver the more difficult feedback as a manager.

-Remember – feedback is observational, factual, timely and constructive, otherwise it’s just your opinion of something that’s not going to progress your conversation, your talent, you as a manager, your team or organisation.
+Remember – feedback is observational, factual, timely and constructive, otherwise it’s just your opinion of something that’s not going to progress your discussions, your talent, you as a manager, your team or organisation.

 Understanding different communication styles